rhubarbgroup/redis-cache/FAQ.md

 <details>
 <summary>HELP!
 My site is down!1!!11!!11</summary>

-The easist way to to disable Redis on your site is deleting the `wp-content/object-cache.php` drop-in file.
+The easiest way to to disable Redis on your site is deleting the `wp-content/object-cache.php` drop-in file.
 Alternatively, you can set the `WP_REDIS_DISABLED` constant to `true` to bypass loading it.
 </details>

 <details>